SuperOfficeDocs/superoffice-docs/user-guide/en/company/change-rank-of-contacts.md

 # Change the rank of contacts

-When you create a new contact, he/she is added at the bottom of the **Contacts** section tab for the active company.
-This means that this contact is given the lowest rank of the contacts entered.
-However, you can change this rank, to specify, for example, that the contact added last should be the main contact.
-You do this as follows:
+When you create a new contact, they appear at the bottom of the **Contacts** section tab for the active company (ranked lowest).
+However, you can change this rank to specify, for example, that the contact added last should be the main contact.

 1. Make sure the list is sorted by ranking.